alexanderroe/numpy-ray-tracer/README.md

 - Tested with Python 3.9.10, Numpy 1.22.1, and PIL 8.4.0, though older versions of any/all of these probably work

 ## How to run
 First, meet the system requirements.
-In the terminal, run `python3 rt.py <width> <height> <spp>`, where you supply the width and height of the final image, and choose the samples per pixel.
+Next, download Hittable.py, Material.py, and rt.py.
+Then, in the terminal, run `python3 rt.py <width> <height> <spp>`, where you supply the width and height of the final image, and choose the samples per pixel.
 An appropriate range for spp is at least 1 and at most 10.
 The output image will be named "render.png".

 ## Overview of the program